PERK: Long-Context Reasoning as Test-Time Learning: Training and Inference Details

+Note that splitting a long context into a batch of shorter sequences can either be permutation-invariant or maintain the original ordering.
+PERK induces ordering through explicit indexing in the prompt formatting, which allows the model to learn implicit ordering during the encoding phase.
+Specifically, when chunking a long context, we can preserve ordering information by indexing each chunk.
+For example, if we split a long document into segments \textit{A, B, C, D, E}, we format them as: [\textit{"Document 1: A", "Document 2: B", …, "Document 5: E"}].
+During the inner loop adaptation with the NLL objective, the LoRA parameters learn to associate these indices with their content, effectively encoding the ordering information. }

 \paragraph{Evaluation Hyperparameters} At inference time, we generate the answer for a reasoning problem via greedy decoding (temperature is set to 0).
 The maximum number of tokens that can be generated is 512.
 The EOS token is set to the default one defined in the tokenizer.
 The generation is handled by the text-generation pipeline implemented by Huggingface \footnote{\url{https://huggingface.co/docs/transformers/v4.43.4/en/main_classes/pipelines}}.
+For the length generalization analysis, we apply recent training-free methods Yarn \citep{peng2023yarnefficient} and Dual Chunk Attention (DCA, \cite{an2024dca}) to the finetuned Qwen models.
+We use vLLM \footnote{\url{https://docs.vllm.ai/en/latest}} (0.10.2) as the inference engine to apply Yarn + DCA.
+For Yarn, we apply a factor of 4.0 to the original max position embeddings, 32768, and scale the context window to 131072.
+For DCA, we use vLLM's \textit{DUAL\_CHUNK\_FLASH\_ATTN} backend for generation.